GROUND-HRI/workshop/_pages/attendance.md

 og_image: assets/img/robots_fix.png
 ---

-### Expression of Interest
+### Keep in Touch!

 <p style="text-align: justify;">
+We will be back really soon with the 3rd edition of the GROUND workshop!
+Fill the form if you want to stay up to date with our activities, and if you want to suggest interesting conferences for the next edition!

 If you plan to attend the GROUND 2024, please fill in this form, as this will help us estimate the in-person numbers, as well as share follow-up details about the workshop with all attendees.
 </p>

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSd2Tb9duTs2XXzCfHyqyfLTSa9FvTQl3kxss1sLi1QND9CXtA/viewform?embedded=true" height="1089" frameborder="0" marginheight="0" marginwidth="0" style="width:100%;">Loading…</iframe>
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSchdWEchOvA8UtSdgRaliJTbSGKo325fmKmEhpqyPJUOGKsyA/viewform?usp=sf_link" height="1089" frameborder="0" marginheight="0" marginwidth="0" style="width:100%;">Loading…</iframe>

 ---